WORLD CUP 2026

 The Correlation Problem

-Kelly assumes independence between bets.
+Kelly assumes independence between trades.
 Your positions are not independent.

 If you have a quarter-Kelly position on Fed holds in March, a quarter-Kelly position on Fed holds in May, and a quarter-Kelly position on 10-year yields staying above 4.5%, those three positions are highly correlated.
 A hot CPI print moves all three in the same direction simultaneously.
 Your effective exposure is much larger than any single Kelly calculation suggests.